Speed Management Hub

 Read more about traffic calming measures for motorcyclists here.

 High-risk locations treatment: Identifying and addressing locations and road lengths where motorcycle speeding or speeding-related crashes are an issue can prevent the recurrence of these crashes.
-Reviewing motorcyclist crash history, police reports, conducting site visits, measuring motorcycle speeds and assessing horizontal and vertical alignments are recommended.
+Reviewing motorcyclist crash history, police reports, conducting site visits, measuring motorcycle speeds and the speeds of other vehicles (given these also impact motorcyclist safety as well), and assessing horizontal and vertical alignments are recommended.

 Improved road alignment and delineation: Horizontal geometry, particularly in the case of successive curves, should be consistent with radius, compound curves should be avoided (or clearly signed), and adverse crossfall should not be used where a motorcycle’s operating speed is likely to be high.
 Better delineation helps drivers of motorcycles stay in their lanes, especially on bends, and avoid collisions.
 It should be noted that sometimes delineation devices themselves (such as paint and steel sign poles) become risk factors.